mcd500/teep-device/docs/building_with_docker.md

 **Start the Docker**

 Open the third terminal.
-Here we build the TEEP-Device and run it to talk with tamproto opened on the first terminal.
+Here we build the TEEP-Device and run it to communicate with tamproto opened on the first terminal.
 If any error occurs, edit the sources on the second terminal to debug.

 ```sh
 # Start the docker